 ARKWRIGHT and Granville, Del Boy and Rodney, Arthur Daley and Terry McCann – double acts that, in theory, would form the most incohesive partnership.
 But surprisingly, when brought to life, they blend together like a refreshing cocktail and become a huge success.

 Take a beautiful, well-spoken, elegant, knowledgeable lady.
-Her ideal match is most likely to be a well-educated, high-flying gent.
+Her ideal match, in theory, is likely to be a well-educated, high-flying gent.
 The Cinzano adverts from the 70s and 80s rubbished that theory and the result was fun, laughter and long-lasting memories.
 Joan Collins and Leonard Rossiter proved that elegance, beauty and intelligence blends beautifully with a few shots of brash, a couple squirts of ignorance and finished off with a slice of clumsiness.

 The perfect cocktail

 Joan, Leonard and Cinzano – the trio that gave us elegance, beauty, silliness and laughter.
-Scribbled down on paper it looks like a mishmash of a threesome with the phrase ‘no chance’ running through our thoughts.
-On a practical level, tossed in a shaker and mixed together, we have a unforgettable blend.
+Scribbled down on paper it looks like a mishmash of a threesome with thoughts of no chance!
+On a practical level, tossed in a shaker and mixed together, we have a unforgettable cocktail.

 Remember when Big Daddy and Giant Haystacks threw their weight around the wrestling ring?
 A time when the Milk Tray Man secretly delivered chocolates.
 Mr Kipling made exceedingly good cakes but what was your favourite?
 Fun, straplines and nostalgic photos in the new hardback book, Section N Underpass, a nostalgic trip reliving advertising, leisure and entertainment from the 70s and 80s – fiction with loads of interesting facts.
 Click front cover to get your copy: